 Significant portions of federal land and buildings, such as courthouses, military bases, and post offices, are owned by the United States government, and are spread out in every part of the state.
 If a citizen is injured while on federal property due to a government employee acting with negligence, the citizen can file an FTCA claim to hold the United States liable.

 Federal Tort Claims Act

-Interestingly enough, Congress enacted the Federal Tort Claims Act after a plane flown by a military member crashed into the Empire State Building, killing 14 people.
+In 1946, Congress enacted the FTCA after a plane flown by a military member crashed into the Empire State Building, killing 14 people.
 The United States offered compensation to the survivors and victims.
 Some accepted, and others filed lawsuits, spurring Congress to act.

-The Federal Tort Claims Act serves as a waiver of sovereign immunity for certain wrongs, referred to as torts in the legal context.
+The FTCA serves as a waiver of the government’s sovereign immunity for certain wrongs, referred to as “torts” in a legal context.
 A tort is an infringement on a right that leads to civil liability.
-The Federal Tort Claims Act allows citizens to pursue claims of negligence against the federal government.
-Negligence is a legal theory that allows a victim to recover when a defendant fails to act reasonably under the circumstances, and that failure causes harm or injury.
+The FTCA allows citizens to pursue claims of negligence against the federal government.
+Negligence is a legal theory that allows a victim to recover damages when a defendant fails to act reasonably under the circumstances, and that failure causes harm or injury.